Del Mar Opening Day: One of the Biggest Annual Parties in San Diego

 According to Need a Conversation Starter?
 Here Are Some Quick Del Mar Facts, the track opened in 1937, and Bing Crosby was there to shake hands with everyone who attended.
 Crosby and a bunch of his Hollywood buddies, including Pat O’Brien, Oliver Hardy and Gary Cooper, had the idea of a horse track by the ocean where you can play all day and party all night.
 With that inspiration, the Del Mar Thoroughbred Club was born.

 In addition to the event, there are a bunch of parties after to continue celebrating Opening Day.
 One of the signature events is the L’Auberge 7th Annual Opening Day After-Party.
 I’ve attended this event several times over the last seven years, and although I love L’Auberge, the quality of this event has gone downhill every year that I’ve attended.
 It is super crowded, expensive, and the food continues to get worse, both in terms of quality and quantity.
 However, L’Auberge is in the Del Mar Village, so it is one of the most convenient after-party venues.
 It is a reasonably short walk from the track, assuming you have “sensible” shoes on your feet.
 It also has a great indoor/outdoor atmosphere.
-Pre-sale tickets for this after-party went on sale April 27th, and tickets will continue to be on-sale until July 15th for $185 per head.
-Tickets at the door are $200, and they usually sell out.
+Tickets will continue to be on-sale until July 19th for $229 per head.
+Tickets at the door are $250, and they usually sell out.
 You must be 21 or over to attend.
-The party is Thursday, July 16th, 2015 from 5:00 PM until Midnight.
+The party is Wednesday, July 19th, 2017 from 5:00 PM until Midnight.

-If you don’t want to go to L’Auberge due to the cost, crowds, or value, there is the After Pony Party at Rancho Valencia sponsored by Riviera Magazine.
-The sponsors tout this party as a “spirited race day sequel where swaying palm trees and cool cocktails meet California glam.”
+If you don’t want to go to L’Auberge due to the cost, crowds, or value, there is the After Pony Party at Rancho Valencia.
+This party will be a spirited race day sequel where swaying palm trees and cool cocktails meet California glam.
 Rancho Valencia is near Fairbanks Ranch, and is about a 20-minute drive from the track without traffic.
-The entry price $45.
+The entry price $80.

-The Brigantine, En Fuego, Pacifica Del Mar, Cucina Enoteca, and Sea & Smoke are all great restaurants in Del Mar that don’t have specific Opening Day events, but are near the race track and are great places to eat & party.
+The Brigantine, En Fuego, Pacifica Del Mar, and Cucina Enoteca are all great restaurants in Del Mar that may not have specific Opening Day events, but are near the race track and are great places to eat & party.
 Pacific Coast Grill is just north on the Coast Highway, and is a great place for after the races as well.

 In addition to the fun and craziness of Opening Day like the famous hat contests and after parties, there are a number of super fun events throughout the race season: